MIR construction

 operator's corresponding trait.

-Regardless of the lowering kind, the arguments to the operator are lowered to Operand
+Regardless of the lowering kind, the arguments to the operator are lowered to Operands.

 This means all arguments are either constants, or refer to an already existing value